marmelab/react-admin/docs/List.md

 )
 ```

-## How to disable `storeKey`
+## How to disable storing the list parameters in the Store

-You can disable `storeKey` feature by setting the `storeKey` prop to `false`.
-When disabled, parameters will not be persisted in the store.
+You can disable the `storeKey` feature by setting the `storeKey` prop to `false`.
+When disabled, the list parameters will not be persisted in [the Store](./Store.md).

 ```tsx
 import { List } from 'react-admin';